 Stock Prices.
 Daily stock price data are obtained from the Wharton Research Data Services, and I exclude dividends to compute daily stock returns.
-Moreover, I restrict the sample to all stock returns with trading windows that are not larger than the yield data used so far.
+As above, I restrict the sample to all stock returns with one-day trading windows apart from the two exceptions stated in footnote 13.